nevarok/NeSteppedAnimation/README.md

 2. **Configure Properties:**
     - Set the `Frames Per Second` to achieve the desired stepping effect.
-    - Adjust the `Delta Time Multiplier` to control the animation speed.
+    - Adjust the `Delta Time Multiplier` to control the frequency.
     - Enable or disable `Step Root Location` and `Step Root Rotation` based on your needs.

-## Support

-For support, please visit the [support page](ne-stepped-animation/contributing/index,md).

 ---